pesto-students/capital-deck-backend-team1_ashish/README.md

 - Fork or directly clone this repository to your local machine using the `git clone` command
 - Use the `npm install` command to install dependencies
-- Once the dependencies are finished installing, run `npm start` command to start the app in the development mode.
+- Once the dependencies are finished installing, run `npm run server` command to start the app in the development mode.
-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 <br/>